laclustr/TIGG/README.md

 Step 3a.

-Proceed to 'https://github.com/laclustr/TIGG/blob/main/arTIfiCE.8xv' and download the file.
+Connect your calculator to your computer via a USB cable.
+Then proceed to 'https://github.com/laclustr/TIGG/blob/main/arTIfiCE.8xv' and download the file.
 Next, proceed to 'https://github.com/laclustr/TIGG/blob/main/cesium.8xp' and download that file.
 Open the TI Connect CE application.
 Then, click on the icon that appears to be a stack of papers.
 Drag and drop the two files you just downloaded onto the grey and white lines.
+Click the blue send button at the bottom of the popup and proceed to the calculator.
+Press the apps button on the calculator, then use the arrow keys to navigate down to the app that is named CabriJr.
+Click enter twice.
+If a menu appears, don't press anything.
+Otherwise, click the 'y=' button.
+Navigate to the open button and click enter twice.
+You are halfway through!
+Navigate to where it says Cesium and press enter.
+It may take a minute to appear but the app should say it's been successfully installed.
+Press 'clear' and then 'mode'.
+You have successfully jailbroken a calculator!
+Proceed to step 4.

+Step 3b.

+Step 4.

+Scroll to the top of the page.
+Click on the games folder and click on your calculator model.
+Download any of the games you may enjoy.